Gili Tepekong Bali Dive Site

-It takes approximately 15 minutes by our boat to get to Gili Tepekong from our dive centrein Padangbai.
+It takes approximately 15 minutes by our diving boat to get to Gili Tepekong from our dive centrein Padangbai.
 Tepekong does offer some spectacular diving, but it demands respect from every diver too.
 Bali dive site is small island that offers some of the most impressive and entertaining diving in Bali.
 Diving Gili Tepekong is always exceptional and exiting.

 Diving in Bali with white tip reef sharks

 Great walls, the canyon, small caves, strong currents coupled with superb marine life and stunning hard and soft coral makes this Bali dive site an unforgettable experience.
 On many dives here apart form typical variety of coral fish you can expect to see white tip reef sharks, eagle rays, barracudas, napoleon wrasses, trevalies, jackfish, tunas, and in the season as well the mighty oceanic sunfish or mola mola.
 Conditions on Gili Tepekong are very changeable so a good diving guide is essential.
 Gili Tepekong Bali is one of our favorite Bali dive sites and we are so lucky to have it only 15 minutes boat ride from Padangbai.

 - Mola Mola cleaning station

 - The famous Canyon, sometimes called ‘The Toilet’